Who We Are

 - Contributing to a process for responding to reported incidents of bias in a timely, consistent, and effective way.

-- Tracking reported bias incidents, patterns, and trends to gain an understanding of what is happening in the Lesley community.
+- Tracking reported bias incidents, patterns, and trends.

 - Creating learning opportunities on matters related to bias.